jagguvarma15/agent-blueprints/foundations/README.md

 - **[Choosing a Pattern](./choosing-a-pattern.md)** — Decision flowchart and guidance for selecting the right pattern
 - **[Anti-Patterns](./anti-patterns.md)** — What not to build, why people build it anyway, and the correct alternative
 - **[Testing Strategies](./testing-strategies.md)** — Unit tests, mock LLMs, integration tests, evaluation, and regression testing for LLM systems
+- **[System Design Heritage](./system-design-heritage.md)** — Lineage map from classical system-design patterns to the blueprints here, and the reliability gap scoped to `agent-deployments`